 Family reunions are a great way to come together with people you love but don’t get to see nearly often enough.
 This picture of our immediate family was taken right before our family reunion in the fall of 2019.
 For families like ours with many different ages, there’s so much to do here.
 We love fishing from our private beach on Mobile Bay or with a deep-sea charter boat in the Gulf.
 We also offer guided kayak and paddleboat tours of Mobile Bay for our guests.
 Just sitting on our beach in the shade is a treat.
-Big families can cook and eat together in our big brand new kitchen and Bayview great room.
-And our nightly Sunset Celebrations at the end of each day are the perfect time to bring everyone together before they head off to their individual suites.
+Big families can cook and eat together in our large kitchen and great room area.
+And the end of each day is the perfect time to gather everyone together around the firepit to watch the sun go down before they head off to their individual suites.
 Let us help you create a family reunion that no one will want to miss!
 See our planning guide on our website at this link.

 We’ve also put together this big list of 25 ideas for family activities sure to keep everyone entertained.